ChRe777/CleanCode/README.md

 I often say if God has build our body like with build software, we all will not survive very long.

+## *Unit* testing

+The most important part if you want to have unit tests, you need to learn units.
+A unit is a small part (like an electronic) that has a define input and output.
+To make this happen it is really important to keep a unit small and simple.
+I say this again keep it simple.
+Most people can not keep things simple because of their complicated tinking mind set.
+If you learned over the year to think complicated that this is normal for you and you can not think a simple way anymore.
+Even if you want.
+You have to unlearn many things and must give your brain cells a fresh start.
+By put all your think away what you know and put it on the self.
+Then start fresh like someone you does not understand.